Objective Momentum Barriers in Wall Turbulence: Results

 To reduce the computational burden of finding the smoothest domain-spanning interface, we first perform a series of 2D approximations.
-We select a set of $n\geq1$ streamwise-wall-normal planes and identify the shortest TSE contour in each plane that divides the plane into a lower (near-wall) and upper (mean-flow) region.
-For example, see the candidate spanning contours at $\mathrm{TSE}=3.11$ for multiple $z^{+}$ planes in the top row of Figure \ref{fig:TNTI_Process}.
+We select a set of $n\geq1$ streamwise-wall-normal planes and identify the shortest TSE contour in each plane that divides the plane into a lower (wall-adjacent) and upper (central) region.
+For example, see the candidate spanning contours at $\mathrm{TSE}=3.11$ for multiple $z$ planes in the top row of Figure \ref{fig:TNTI_Process}.
 Each such shortest, in-plane contour has a corresponding TSE value whose corresponding 2D TSE level surface is a candidate for an MTB interface.
 Of these candidate surfaces, we finally select the 2D TSE level surface whose intersection curves with the $n$ streamwise-wall-normal planes have the lowest maximum length.
 This procedure, therefore, yields the MTB interface as the TSE level surface that divides the flow roughly into parallel near-wall and mean-flow regions while maintaining as low a curvature as possible.
 The corresponding lower half-channel MTB determined from this algorithm can be see in the lower plot of Figure \ref{fig:TNTI_Process}.
 The boundaries of the three upper planes of contour investigation are drawn in black.
 More involved algorithms targeting the same objective can certainly be devised but will likely come with increased computational cost.

 The MTB interface in Figure \ref{fig:TNTI_Process} is a complex structure that reveals connections of multiple vortices as they collect and migrate from the channel wall to the less turbulent center of the channel.
 The MTB has been shaded by the distance from the lower channel wall to help illuminate heterogeneity in the wall-normal extent of this MTB.
 Qualitatively familiar material features from smoke and dye experiments can be seen in this objective barrier.
-The characteristic interface eddies documented by \citet{Falco1977} are evident along the MTB as well as the large scale streamwise alignment and streaky structures noted in the experimental results of \citet{Kline1967}.
+The organization of characteristic interface eddies documented by \citet{Falco1977} and \citet{Head1981} are evident along the MTB as well as the large scale streamwise streaky structures of \citet{Kline1967}, with a spanwise spacing of approximately $0.75h$.
 There is also a striking similarity to scalar concentrations visualized in jet-driven TNTI \citep[e.g.][]{Westerweel2009}

 The MTB interface obtained in this fashion approximates the flattest invariant manifold of the barrier equation that divides the flow into two disjoint quasi-wall-parallel layers with minimal diffusive momentum transport between them.
 The low-curvature requirement in the construction of this interface forces it to avoid highly turbulent regions and effectively connect outer regions of the momentum-trapping vortices that we have already discussed.